-Somers Historical Society is one of only five institutions in the Hudson River Valley chosen to
+Somers Historical Society was one of only five institutions in the Hudson River Valley chosen to

-is to facilitate an institution's ability to share archival oral history interviews with wider audiences
+project, was to facilitate an institution's ability to share archival oral history interviews with wider

-The Voices project is funded by a National Leadership Grant from the Institute of Museum and
+The Voices project was funded by a National Leadership Grant from the Institute of Museum and

 Library Services (IMLS) and was awarded to